 Cell Phones Use While Driving Car Accidents

 It should not be surprising to anybody how much technology has dramatically changed the average person’s daily life, but what is surprising is how it has made driving even more dangerous than it inherently is.
 Mobile phones become more and more sophisticated each day.
 Nowadays, most cell phones can access the internet, take photos, record video, store and play music, and a host of other features.
-People frequently feel as though they can afford to look away from the road for an instant to read a text message, pick out a song to listen to, or take a quick selfie, but the fact of the matter is that Florida’s roads and highways are very fast-paced and constantly changing.
+People frequently feel as though they can afford to look away from the road for an instant to read a text message, pick out a song to listen to, or take a quick selfie, but our Fort Lauderdale car accident lawyers know that Florida’s roads and highways are very fast-paced and constantly changing.
 At any given moment, an individual can hit their brakes quickly to avoid a hazard in the road.
-If the driver behind the stopping vehicle is not paying attention to the road, an accident can easily happen.
+If the driver behind the stopping vehicle is not paying attention to the road, a cell phone car accident can easily happen.
 Driving while distracted by a cell phone or other electronic device creates a volatile atmosphere while on the road, endangering the distracted individual as well as others nearby.
 Recently, texting and driving surpassed drunk driving as the leading cause of teen deaths in auto accidents.Quick Stats

 - 9 Americans are killed every day in accidents related to texting and driving.